Adrano, Mendolito and the Saraceni bridge

 This very elegant construction, in lava stone with pointed arches, is tucked away in the silent groves of the amazingly delicious oranges of this part of Sicily.
 The original bridge probably built by the Romans, has a clear Arab-Norman style.
 Lovely.
 The bridge was the subject of fascination for many visitors on the Grand Tour and they recorded this fascination in water color and in prints of all sorts.
 It is certainly not passable now, but not only because it could not hold weight, but also because at this point, it is probably good for nothing.

-The beautiful Norman dungeon, in the middle of the city, ha san interesting archeological museum.
+Eventually, visit the beautiful Norman dungeon (XI century), in the middle of the city, that shows an archeological museum.